-I asked one of the most amazing food bloggers I know, Joy Wilson, if I could share a gluten free version of my favorite cookie from her new cookbook Homemade Decadence and she said yes!
-So, here it is…hang on to your apron strings and grab your sprinkles because these Vanilla Bean Confetti Cookies are amazing.
+I asked one of the most amazing food bloggers I know, Joy Wilson, if I could share a gluten free version of my favorite cookie from her new cookbook Homemade Decadence.
+And she said yes!
+So, here it is...hang on to your apron strings and grab your sprinkles.
+This Vanilla Bean Confetti Cookie Recipe is amazing.

-- All of the recipes in this series are gluten free and vegetarian, some are vegan, and some are dairy free too.
-If you have a dietary restriction some of the recipes may just be a simple substitution away from fitting into your diet.
-So, please check the recipes before deciding that a cookie is not for you and if you have questions leave me a comment.
+- All of the recipes in this series are gluten free and vegetarian.
+Some are vegan, and some are dairy free too.
+If you have a dietary restriction, some of the recipes may just be a simple substitution away from fitting into your diet.
+So, please check the recipes before deciding that a cookie is not for you.
+If you have any questions, leave me a comment.
 I am here for you!!

 To know me is to know that I am a HUGE Joy the Baker fan.
-I mean, seriously no one bakes goodies like that lady.
-(Except maybe my pastry chef mom – love ya mom!)
-So, naturally when Joy reached out to me and said she would like to send me a copy of her newest book I was over the moon!
-Seriously, it was like being a kid at Christmas flipping through the pages and when my eyes settled on her Vanilla Bean Confetti Cookies I knew that my little fruit bandit and I had a cookie making date in our future.
+I mean, seriously, no one bakes goodies like that lady.
+(Except maybe my pastry chef mom - love ya mom!)
+So naturally, when Joy reached out to me and said she would like to send me a copy of her newest book, I was over the moon!
+It was like being a kid at Christmas flipping through the pages.
+Then when my eyes settled on her Vanilla Bean Confetti Cookie Recipe, I knew that my little fruit bandit and I had a cookie making date in our future.

-I have no words for the excitement that comes over a child when they see sprinkles or as Kash calls them “sprinklers”.
-He had the best time rolling the dough into the bowl of sprinkles – there were so many giggles!
-This is our fourth time making these cookies now and to say my kids love them would be an understatement.
+I have no words for the excitement that comes over a child when they see sprinkles, or as Kash calls them "sprinklers".
+He had the best time rolling the dough into the bowl of sprinkles.
+There were so many giggles!
+This is our fourth time making this confetti cookie recipe now, and to say my kids love them would be an understatement.
 They have even decided that these are the cookies that they are leaving Santa this year, along with a big fancy glass of milk, and a carrot or two for his reindeer.

-I think Santa will be pleased and just may eat more than a nibble of our cookie offerings this year.
-I mean seriously, what better way to spread holiday cheer than with a belly full of sprinkles?
+I think Santa will be pleased and just may eat more than a nibble of our cookie offerings.
+What better way to spread holiday cheer than with a belly full of sprinkles?